Chapter 9

 Galatians 2:16

-In other words, since no one can be justified in front of God Almighty by trying to observe the Law, even the born again Jew or Israelite placed their faith in Jesus Christ.
+Since no one can be justified in front of God Almighty by trying to observe the Law, even some of Jews or Israelites placed their faith in Jesus Christ and became a new creation.
 This included such notable people such as Peter, James, John and Paul.
-They did this so that they could be declared righteous, that is free from the guilt of their sons, through the saving work of Jesus Christ.
+They did this so they could be declared righteous, that is free from the guilt of their sin, through the saving work of Jesus Christ.

 Let us now move on to,